-In some areas, with high humidity, the time interval may require adjustment for complete removal of ice from the coil.
-For best economy, always set to the longest interval that will keep the coil clear of ice.
+In some areas, with high humidity, the time interval or temperature termination may require adjustment for complete removal of ice from the coil.
+For best economy, always set to the longest interval or lowest temperature that will keep the coil clear of ice.